Tohoma/yah/README.md

 ```

 ###Scoping
-Scpoing in YahScript is similar to python's LEGB rule.
+Scpoing in yah is similar to python's LEGB rule.
 Local -> Enclosed -> Global -> Built In
-YahScript first searches for a variable in the local namespace.
+yah first searches for a variable in the local namespace.
 If the variable cannot be found in the local namespace, Yahscirpt continues the search in the namespace of the enclosing function.
-If not found in the enclosing function, or if there is no enclosing function, YahScript looks in the global namespace followed by the namespace of built in / reserved names.
+If not found in the enclosing function, or if there is no enclosing function, yah looks in the global namespace followed by the namespace of built in / reserved names.

 The following code would output:
 5